Eye contact: Between species

 Eye contact can also be a significant factor in interactions between non-human animals, and between humans and non-human animals.

 Animals of many species, including dogs, often perceive eye contact as a threat.
 Many programs to prevent dog bites recommend avoiding direct eye contact with an unknown dog.
 According to a report in The New Zealand Medical Journal, maintaining eye contact is one reason young children may be more likely to fall victim to dog attacks.

 On the other hand, extended eye contact between a dog and its owner modulates the secretion of oxytocin, a neuromodulator that is known for its role in maternal-infant bonding.

 Hikers are commonly advised to avoid direct eye contact if they have surprised a bear, since the bear may interpret the eye contact as a threat, although some sources suggest maintaining eye contact.

 Among primates, eye contact is seen as especially aggressive, and staring at them in a zoo can induce agitated behavior.
 Chimpanzees use eye contact to signal aggression in hostile encounters.
 Eye tracking research shows that chimps are more likely to look at the mouth, while bonobos are more likely to look at the eyes; eye contact is lower among socially deprived primates.
 A 2007 incident at Rotterdam Zoo is believed to be connected to eye contact: Bokito the gorilla escaped from his exhibit and injured a woman who had visited him several times and apparently often held prolonged eye contact.
-Visitors were later given special glasses that averted their apparent gaze when looking at the gorilla.
+Visitors were later given special glasses that averted their apparent gaze when looking at Bokito.